cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 # Installation instructions

+Installation instructions and recommended versions can be found below.
+Since v9.0.0, the versioning follows the [semantic versioning 2.0.0 standard](https://semver.org/).
+Earlier versions are not guaranteed to follow the standard.

 ## Within CMSSW (recommended for CMS users)

 The instructions below are for installation within a CMSSW environment.
 For end